 - Adjust the footplates to the correct height so you can sit comfortably and move them out of the way when you are getting in or out of the chair.

-- A suitable cushion can be used in a wheelchair to prevent excess pressure if you feel discomfort from sitting for over half an hour.
+- A cushion can be used in a wheelchair to prevent excess pressure if you feel uncomfortable after sitting for over half an hour.

 Choosing your wheelchair

 - is not too heavy to lift, and collapses easily if you or someone else will be putting it in the car regularly

 - has handles at a height that means the person pushing the wheelchair doesn’t have to stoop down to reach them